Cologler/JRYEfuSearcher/README.md

 ## binary file

-you can download it from my onedrive: [http://1drv.ms/1QqvVFa](http://1drv.ms/1QqvVFa)
+you can download it from [project release](https://github.com/Cologler/JRYEfuSearcher/releases)

 complete free and green!